arabbitplays/Zettelkasten/🟢Permanent/Parallel Communication Patterns.md

 # Parallel Communication Patterns

+- How [[Parallel Machinemodels#Parallel External Memory (PEM) | Distributed Systems]] communicate data efficiently between each other

 ## Broadcasting
+	Send one message to every other PE

 - <mark style="background: #FFB86CA6;">Naive Implementation</mark>
 	- One message to everyone in time $(p-1)(\alpha + n \beta)$